-Up to \$11,500.
+Students are awarded up to \$11,500.

 Submission date: Apply to the University by Phase 1 (December 15) and indicate on the application your interest in the award.
 Include a resume of activities, positions, and honors achieved.

 Basis of award: Awarded to students who have superior academic records and/or have demonstrated an unusual degree of leadership and accomplishment in school or community service.

 Renewal criterion: 3.00 GPA or higher.